Ramsey, Paper, Scissors

 Consider the following game, which we call Coins and Buckets, and which we will use to model a single period of Ramsey, Paper, Scissors in which Proposer plays randomly.
 The game begins with two buckets $A,B$ of sizes $a,b$ respectively, and a total of $\nu=a+b$ coins to divide among them.
 Before the game starts, Proposer picks a random set $I$ from $\binom{[\nu]}{a}$ (but does not reveal the choice of the set to Decider).
 On step $i$ of the game, a coin is placed into one of two buckets: bucket $A$ if $i\in I$, and bucket $B$ otherwise.
 Before the coin is placed, Decider decides whether it is placed inside heads or tails, but Decider does not find out which bucket the coin enters until after the choice.
-The goal of the game is for Decider to maximize the discrepancy in the fraction of heads in each bucket.
+Decider's goal is to make the distribution of heads in the buckets as uneven as possible.
 Namely, if we let $h$ be the total number of coins placed heads-up, and $h_A$ the number of coins in bucket $A$ that are heads-up, Decider wishes to maximize the error parameter $|h_A - ah/\nu|$, which we call his score.

 We also pick a threshold $\nu_0$ such that we consider the game a forfeit if Decider picks heads fewer than $\nu_0$ times---that is, Decider receives a score of zero.
 Call this game the Coins and Buckets game with parameters $(a,\nu,\nu_0)$.